ihaveamac/nur-packages/README.md

 | [themethod3-2024-04-20](https://github.com/DarkRTA/themethod3) | themethod3 | Tool for decrypting all mogg files used by the Rock Band series |
 | [unxip-3.0](https://github.com/saagarjha/unxip) | unxip | A fast Xcode unarchiver |

+## Overlay

+The default overlay will add all the packages above in the `pkgs.hax` namespace, e.g. `pkgs.hax.save3ds`.

 ## Home Manager modules

 ### services.lnshot.enable